-The third quarter saw substantial increases in activity by landlords in regard to complying with the lead safe ordinance.
+The quarter saw substantial activity by landlords in regard to complying with the lead safe ordinance.
 This follows extensive marketing and outreach efforts by the Lead Safe Cleveland Coalition and City of Cleveland Building & Housing since fall 2020.
-By the end of the third quarter, applications for lead safe certification had grown to 781 and approvals stood at 702.
-The first quarter of 2022 saw application volume (857) 22% lower than the fourth quarter of 2021 (1,098).
-It is unclear to what extent this decline is due to seasonal effects on lead-related work or continuing effects of the pandemic.
+By the end of the quarter, applications for lead safe certification had grown to 3,928 and approvals stood at 3,423.
+This quarter saw 1,085 applications of which 859 saw approval.
+After a substantial dip in applications in the first quarter of 2022, application volume increased by 10%, on par with the volume in the last quarter of 2021.
 See Figure 2.